keshunchen/php-sha1prng/README.md

 # PHP-SHA1PRNG

-## AES 128 bit, you can use this php code:
+## You can use this php code to generate the 128bit AES KEY from the password

         $key = substr(openssl_digest(openssl_digest($password, 'sha1', true), 'sha1', true), 0, 16);

-## to generate the AES KEY from the Password
+## like this java code.

         KeyGenerator _generator = KeyGenerator.getInstance("AES");
         SecureRandom secureRandom = SecureRandom.getInstance("SHA1PRNG");